micllynn/synappy/README.md

 d.preview(neur=0, attrs=['ampli', 'baseline'])
 ```
 Here, we've specified a neuron to preview, as well as a list of attributes
-(event statistics) to annotate, typically as colored dots overlaid with the
+(event statistics) to annotate.
-trace.
-Note that these can be any attributes shown in the verbose printing
-from class methods.

 ## Retrieving values
-All event statistics (eg amplitude, etc.) are stored in a logical format as
+The values for each statistic (eg amplitude, etc.) is stored as
 attributes within the class instance.
 Taking `.ampli`as an example:

 * `d.ampli.data[neuron][trial, event]`